shadil-rayyan/Math-Mantra/README.md

 * **Design & Development**: Shadil A M
 * **Artwork, Documentation, Testing, Mentors**: \[To be added]
-* **Special thanks** to all the testers, educators, and learners who shaped zMantra.
+* **Special thanks** to all the testers, educators, and learners who shaped z.Mantra.
 ---

 <div align="center">

 > 📘 *"Mathematics is for everyone.
-With zMantra, we make sure it's also reachable."*
+With z.Mantra, we make sure it's also reachable."*

 </div>